enyojs/enyo-docs/building-apps/managing-data/managing-data.md

 All Enyo Objects and Components support binding by default when values are changed through the `enyo.Object` `set()` function.
 However, to make changes to properties of plain old JavaScript objects observable (for eample, JSON objects loaded from a back-end service), Enyo also provides `enyo.Model`, which is an object that wraps a plain JavaScript object and adds observation support, allowing your back-end data to be easily bound to Enyo objects and controls.
 Further, Enyo provides `enyo.Collection` to wrap arrays of models, allowing observation of additions and removals to/from the collection.

 Using these features, `enyo.Object`'s and `enyo.Model` properties can be bound to any view properties (and automatically kept in sync when the model changes).
-Further, "collection-aware" view kinds such as `enyo.DataRepeater`, `enyo.DataList` and `enyo.DataGridList` that generated repeated controls based on a list of data can be bound to `enyo.Collection`s (and automatically re-rendered when the models in the collections change).
+Further, "collection-aware" view kinds such as `enyo.DataRepeater`, `enyo.DataList` and `enyo.DataGridList` that generates repeated controls based on a list of data can be bound to `enyo.Collection`s (and automatically re-rendered when the models in the collections change).

 Last, Enyo provides API's on `enyo.Model` and `enyo.Collection` for easily fetching and persisting data to/from back-end sources such as HTTP-based Ajax and Jsonp endpoints.
 These API's are also extensible to other sources for your data, such as data fetched via 3rd-party libraries or SDK's by sub-classing and registering new `enyo.Source` objects.

-## Observers and Bindings
+## Observers, Bindings, and Computed Properties

 `enyo.Component` provides both declarative and programmatic API's for observing property changes and binding between properties of objects in the scope of the component.